cisagov/ScubaGear/PowerShell/ScubaGear/baselines/sharepoint.md

 Reauthentication days for people who use a verification code SHALL be set to 30 days or less.

 <!--Policy: MS.SHAREPOINT.3.3v1; Criticality: SHALL -->
-- _Rationale:_ A verification code may be given out to provide access to information for a short period of time.
-By setting expiration timers for verification code access, administrators prevent  unintended sustained access to information.
+- _Rationale:_ A verification code may be issued to provide access to information for a short period.
+By setting expiration timers for verification code access, administrators can prevent unintended sustained access to documents.
 - _Last modified:_ March 2025
 - _Note:_ This policy is only applicable if the external sharing slider in the SharePoint admin center is set to **Anyone** or **New and existing guests**.
 - _MITRE ATT&CK TTP Mapping:_